reiver/article-20250227/README.md

 ## Department of Government Efficiency (DOGE)

+Promoted by Elon Musk, Mr. Musk has described the Department of Government Efficiency (DOGE) as a transformative initiative aimed at streamlining government operations and reducing wasteful spending.
+He envisions DOGE as a "meritocratic federal government that rewards excellence," focusing on promoting high-performing government workers and implementing significant cost-saving measures.

-The Department of Government Efficiency (DOGE) — whose name is a play on the **Doge meme** — is an initiative by President Trump second administration.
+The Department of Government Efficiency (DOGE) — whose name is a play on the **Doge meme** — is an initiative by President Trump's second administration.
+The DOGE was officially created by President Trump on January 20th, 2025 by [executive order 14158](https://www.federalregister.gov/documents/2025/01/29/2025-02005/establishing-and-implementing-the-presidents-department-of-government-efficiency).

 ...